falkr/ttm4115/pages/prep-agile.md

 # Agile vs. Architecture

 So far, we haven't spent a lot of time to talk about our development process.
 We have spent most effort into:

-* understanding how to figure out the user requirements so that we built the right system
+* understanding how to figure out the user requirements so that we built the right system
 * understanding the intricacies with communication and interactions
 * the documentation of system architecture
 * the specification of use cases

+In the second part of the course, we will also learn how to describe:

 * the detailed specification of interactions with sequence diagrams
 * the detailed specification of component behavior using state machines
 * and finally how to code state machines